-Below are the commands required to setup FTP (well, SFTP in fact) on your AWS EC2 cloud instance.
+Below are the commands required to setup FTP (well, FTPS in fact) on your AWS EC2 cloud instance.
 I’m assuming you use AWS flavour of Linux.

 If you use Ubuntu or whatever, file locations, commands, and other such will more than likely be different.

 I have added in some commentary which may or may not help for the novice / intermediate user.
 I’m trying to bring you up to speed with what commands do, as a lot of tutorials assume knowledge which may or may not exist in the user.

 Please ignore anything you already know, and complain like fury in the comments where I’ve explained anything wrong 🙂

 Login to your cloud server via Terminal.
 I often use PuTTy.
 Its up to you how you do this.
 This tutorial assumes you can login as ec2-user.
 If you cannot, you have bigger problems than I can address right now!

 // to access as root henceforth (rather than typing “sudo” at the start of each command); for brevity, and to avoid wearing out your fingers.

 yum update -y